 How would you define your style?

 My style is rooted in the ethereal.
 I always aim for compositions that feel light and full of movement, but also delicate.
-I don’t want harsh or abrupt edges, I want continuity, for the eye to travel across the arrangement from the center to the right, to the left… I want it to feel like a story, the storytelling is important, with a beginning, a middle, and an ending that draws you in.
-That’s why I use lots of smaller flowers, textures… all to create that sense of something not just romantic and feminine, but truly ethereal.
+I don’t want harsh or abrupt edges, I want the eye to travel across the arrangement from the center to the right, to the left… I want it to feel like a story, the storytelling is important, with a beginning, a middle, and an ending that draws you in.
+That’s why I use lots of smaller flowers and textures… all to create that sense of something not just romantic and feminine, but truly ethereal.

 “I want people to feel confused.
 I want them to look at my work and think, how did she do that?
 What’s behind that flower?
 I want them to question the arrangement.”